rivie13/Helios/README.md

 NOTE: **IMPORTANT** Make sure you have git lfs installed before you try to add any large files like executables, then make sure your .gitattributes is updated to track these files

+We already have the .gitattributes file mostly set up for you, you can just add your specific files to the file if needed, or follow the pattern of adding path structures.

+there are many ways to get git lfs shown below.

 ### Git LFS Setup

 1. **Install Git LFS**